The Canary (website): Readership

 During July 2016, The Canary achieved over 7.5 million page views, ranking 97th in readership among British media organisations, slightly higher than The Spectator and The Economist.
 The site's publishers, Canary Media, rose 47 spots from 126th in June to 79th in July among the top UK publishers.
 By June 2020, the site had fallen out of the top 1,000 with just over 600,000 pageviews.
-The majority of its site traffic comes from Facebook.
+The majority of its site traffic came from Facebook.

 A 2018 study by the Reuters Institute for the Study of Journalism found The Canary to be used by 2% of the UK news audience, compared with The Times website on 5% or The Guardian on 15%.
 Its readers were more left wing than readers of all but one other publication in the survey.

 According to Press Gazette, in July 2022 The Canary had a readership of 654,000, with 2.3 million page views, and reached 1.31% of the UK population, making it the third most popular politics news website in the UK behind Politico and Politics Home.
+In 2026, it reported that the site had around 500,000 visits per month, 60% of which were based in the UK.
+It also reported that the site's Instagram following had recently risen from 9,000 to 200,000.